-Small teams face very different challenges delivering projects compared to larger teams.
+Small teams face very different project management challenges compared to larger teams.
 In this article, you’ll learn proven project management tips that you can implement in your creative, consulting, or implementation projects.

 As a project manager, you’re constantly balancing work quality, deadlines, and budgets.

 Smaller teams have very little wriggle room.
 As a result, things can quickly become stressful.
 These often result not only in work management and delivery issues but also in team burnout.